bcstp/hugosite/content/escaping-big-tech.md

 - Less coverage than PureTalk USA
 - They donate to any charity you select, but Planned Parenthood is not an option.

+---

 ## PHONES. *Not* Apple iPhones, *not* Google Android phones

-PHONES MAY BE WEAKEST LINK IN RETAINING OUR PRIVACY.
-99.99% of the smartphone users in the world use an iPhone or Google Android <strike>portable telescreen</strike> phone. ***Please*** consider the best of the following suggested alternatives.
+<strong class="hilite">PHONES MAY BE WEAKEST LINK IN RETAINING OUR PRIVACY.</strong> 99.99% of the smartphone users in the world use an iPhone or Google Android <strike>portable telescreen</strike> phone. ***Please*** consider the best of the following suggested alternatives.

 [Why not iPhones?
 Click this link.](https://edwardsnowden.substack.com/p/all-seeing-i) (All right, Apple backed down this time.
 But they showed their hand when they considered it.)

 ### 1. Flip phones ("dumb" phones)

-Not practical for most people, and the older 2G ones may [be about to not work anymore](https://www.pcmag.com/news/cdma-vs-gsm-whats-the-difference).
+Not practical for most people.
+The older 2G and 3G ones may [be about to not work anymore](https://www.pcmag.com/news/cdma-vs-gsm-whats-the-difference).
+There are 4G flip phones.

 ---